tidal-music/eslint-config-tidal/README.md

 We export one ESLint configuration for your usage (including Prettier for formatting).

-Install the package as a `devDependency`: `@tidal-music/eslint-config-tidal` along with `eslint` (and possible any plugins/configs that should be project specific).
+Install the package as a `devDependency`: `eslint-config-tidal` along with `eslint` (and possible any plugins/configs that should be project specific).

 Add a root `eslint.config.js` file, similar to this:

 ```
-import tidal from '@tidal-music/eslint-config-tidal';
+import tidal from 'eslint-config-tidal';

 /** @type { import("eslint").Linter.FlatConfig[] } */
 export default [